atet/copilot/README.md

 ## Conclusion and Next Steps

 There you have it, your own personal AI assistant for programming and more.
-I hope that these past 10 minutes gave you an excellent impression of what's to come with this state-of-the-art technology and that you'll soon incorporate this into your workflow to achieve great things!
+I hope that these past 10 minutes gave you an excellent impression of what's to come with this state-of-the-art technology, motivating you to integrate this into your routine and achieve great things!

 As far as next steps:
 - *Continue* (😅) to work through code examples and chat with Gemini through VSCode, get comfortable with this new AI copilot experience